BrenoFariasdaSilva/Dagster-Education-Model/README.md

 # Dagster-EducationModel

-This example is a translation of the Jupyter notebook education model to Dagster.
+This repository is a translation of a Jupyter notebook education model to Dagster, in which uses Dagster 1.3.11 and Python 3.7.17.
+Dagster is a data orchestrator for machine learning, analytics, and ETL.
+It lets you define pipelines in terms of the data flow between reusable, logical components, then test locally and run anywhere.
+With a unified view of pipelines and the assets they produce, Dagster can schedule and orchestrate Pandas, Spark, SQL, or anything else that Python can invoke.
+It abstracts away the infrastructure details and job execution, so that you can focus on what matters: building data applications.
+For more information, please visit the [Dagster website](https://dagster.io/).
 ---

 ## Project Files Structure: